iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Convex.md

 There are some potential for generalization and creativity by considering various kind of convex $\phi_t(x)$.
 One can imagine maximizing $\eta_{t + 1}L_t$ by appropriate choice of $x_{t + 1}$ to obtain faster convergence rate.

+**Questions**

+Would a similar analysis work for strongly convex functions, or it's going to be a different story since $\Phi_t$, the Lyapunov function would change accordingly?
+I don't have any good ideas but to use gradient descent on the envelope interpretation to asist the analysis in the strongly convex case.

 #### **Thm-2 | Stepsize and the Convergence of the Gradient Descent Method**
 > Choose stepsize $0 < \eta_t \le L^{-1}$, then the method of PPM on convex lower bounding function (which is gradient descent) has convergence rate $\mathcal O\left(\sum_{i = 1}^{T}\eta_t^{-1}\right)$.